TABLE OF CONTENTS

 How Long Does it Take to Complete Beauty and Cosmetology Programs?

 How long it takes you to complete your diploma program will depend on a few factors.
 The first is how much time you have to devote to coursework.
-If you have a job and a family you may only be able to take one class at a time, or one per semester.
+If you have a job and a family you may only be able to take one class at a time, or once per semester.
 If you have more flexibility, you can take more, and if you are lucky enough to be able to devote yourself to school full time, you can be done with a program and have your diploma in hand in much less than a year.

 The time it takes you to complete beauty and cosmetology programs also depends on your area of specialty.
 States set requirements for how many hours of training are required to become licensed in things like esthetics and nail tech.
-In Florida the Board of Cosmetology sets these requirements.
+In Florida, the Board of Cosmetology sets these requirements.

-- to become a licensed cosmetologist, you must complete 1,200 hours of training.
+- To become a licensed cosmetologist, you must complete 1,200 hours of training.

 - To become a nail specialist you must complete 240 school hours in nail tech coursework.